Unifying Approaches to Detection, Response and Resilience

 As cyber threats become faster and more sophisticated, fragmented operational models can significantly increase organisational risk.

-A more integrated SOC and NOC approach helps close these gaps, enabling faster detection, coordinated response and stronger operational resilience.
+A more integrated SOC and NOC approach helps close these gaps, enabling quicker detection, coordinated response and stronger operational resilience.

 The Amicis Approach